Glenzy/front-end-dev-test/README.md

-# This Front-end Developer test was built using React Slingshot.
+# Front-end Developer Test
+This repo contains a front-end developer job test for Telstra.
 React Slingshot was chosen because it contains all the necessary boiler plate to use Redux and Scss.
 This is a very basic shopping cart example of a responsive React/Redux app.

 * This app is WCAG2.1 AA Compliant
 * Fully responsive on all devices